Guardsquare/proguard/docs_api/md/index.md

 **ProGuard Core** is a free library to read, analyze, modify, and write Java class files.
-It is the core of the well-konown shrinker, optimizer, and obfuscator [ProGuard](https://www.guardsquare.com/proguard).
+It is the core of the well-known shrinker, optimizer, and obfuscator [ProGuard](https://www.guardsquare.com/proguard).

 Typical applications: